tockawaffle/blue-lady-tools/README.md

 - There's also a bug that causes the app to not display the correct theme being used, this is a known issue and will be fixed in the next release.

+- This app does not support downloading: Age restricted videos, Country restricted videos, Removed videos and Playlists (This last one will be added later)
+    - - There are methods for downloading the first two, but it requires cookies/proxy and I'm not 100% sure how I would add support for this

 - The app is still in development.
 If you encounter any bugs, please open an issue in the GitHub repository.

+- This whole README is in english but the project is in portuguese (???
+Sorry, I'm weird, I'll add english translation later...)

 ---